+- The Epidemic in sub-Saharan Africa

 - HIV Prevention in sub-Saharan Africa

 - The AMP Study: a brief introduction

 - Antibodies: what they are & how they work

 - Antibody Vocabulary: bnAbs, mAbs

 - The AMP Study Antibody: VRC01

 - And it all comes together: The AMP Study

 - What questions does the AMP Study help answer?

 - What does the AMP Study ask of a participant?

-- Questions????